“True abundance isn’t based on our net worth, it’s based on our self-worth.”

 Applying these beliefs in your life will dramatically increase your level of success, however you define it.

-Let’s see how this applies to different areas of your life.
+Let’s see how this affects the different areas of your life.

 Benefits in Business and Professional Work

 More opportunities and wealth are your benefits when you apply the principles of the abundance mindset in the world of business and professional work.

 The quality of your relationships is what matters most both in business and professional work.

 For business, it’s your relationships with your existing and potential customers.
 As for professional work, it’s your relationships with your existing, former, and future coworkers.
 In the case of business, you’re selling a product or service that targets your customers’ specific needs and wants.

 When you help your buyers solve their problem with your service or product, you’re forming a trusting and healthy relationship with them.

 Applying the abundance mindset, you only sell them the product or service if that’s truly what will help them overcome their immediate problem.
 You won’t force the sale just to make money even though you know your product or service won’t help.